 Without understanding how to get users or how to get the word out about your company, it can be very hard to grow a platform of this kind.
 It takes clear but strategic public relations maneuvers to grow awareness, something Wes realizes going forward.

 “One major strategy we are looking forward to launching in early 2018 is our directors/producers/short film programmers AMAs.
-We’ve selected a group of industry experts with various backgrounds, some that have short films on our platform, to do a live AMA.
+We’ve selected a group of industry experts with various backgrounds to do a live AMA.
+Some of these people have short films on our platform.
 We think it’s important for young filmmakers to hear from the best, pick their brains and learn from their paths, struggles, and process.
 We think this is the key to building a successful community of filmmakers.”

 MARKETING OF SHORT FILMS VS FEATURES

-By launching a platform like Miniflix TV now, Wes hopes that in future years it will become easier, and better advertised, for amazing short films with even shorter budgets to find success by being streamed for hundreds, if not thousands, of eyes.
+By launching a platform like Miniflix TV now, Wes hopes that in future years it will become easier for amazing short films with small budgets to find success by being streamed for hundreds, if not thousands, of eyes.

 MINIFLIX VS OTHER PLATFORMS